 A transfer tax levied on property received from estates of New Jersey residents or, with respect to non-residents, on property physically located in New Jersey.
 The amount of tax is based on the relationship of the recipient to the decedent (see "Class A Beneficiary/Class C Beneficiary/Class D Beneficiary" above).
-When levied along with the New Jersey Estate Tax, only the amount of the higher of the two taxes is paid.
+When levied along with the New Jersey estate tax, only the amount of the higher of the two taxes is paid.
 The tax is reported on Form IT-R (or Form IT-NR for non-residents) and is due eight months from date of death.
 The amount subject to tax will include gifts "made in contemplation of death" within the three years prior to the date of death (though gifts to Class A beneficiaries have no tax consequence).
+The New Jersey inheritance tax has not been repealed.